The Importance of Childhood Nutrition for Learning

 The foods children eat affect their ability to focus, learn and create.
 We explore the importance of healthy eating for learning below.

 The brain runs primarily off glucose.
 However, much to the dismay of your children, this doesn’t make red frogs and lollipops an adequate fuel source to power them through a day of school and extracurricular activities!

 Balance is essential.
-A healthy diet should include a combination of carbohydrates, fats and protein for breakfast, lunch, dinner and snacks to prevent blood sugar spikes and crashes.
-These spikes cause moodiness, low energy and a decrease in concentration which ultimately impacts a child’s ability to focus and learn.
+A balanced diet should include a combination of carbohydrates, fats, and protein for breakfast, lunch, dinner, and snacks to prevent blood potential sugar spikes and crashes.
+These spikes cause moodiness, low energy, and a decrease in concentration which ultimately impacts a child’s ability to focus and learn.

 How Nutrition Impacts A Child’s Ability to Learn

 Studies suggest that the foods children eat during their preschool years (ages 1-6) are of particular importance as this marks a time for dramatic postnatal development.
 During this period, neural plasticity and the fundamental acquisition of cognitive development occur including working memory, attention and inhibitory control1.
 Research indicates that a higher percentage of dietary fat is of benefit in a child’s diet during this time in order to absorb fat-soluble vitamins and minerals and ensure the proper development of cognitive functions.1